joshbegley/nyt-latest/README.md

 **Haiti’s President Is Assassinated in His Home, Prime Minister Says**\
-`Jovenel Moise died in an attack on his private residence in the capital, Port-au-Prince.
+`Jovenel Moïse died in an attack on his private residence in the capital, Port-au-Prince.
 His wife was also shot.
 The prime minister said a group of attackers was involved.`\
 https://nytimes.com/2021/07/07/world/americas/haiti-president-jovenel-moise-killed.html?searchResultPosition=1

 **More Red-State Trouble**\